SouthFACT/landsatfact_usgs_json_api/README.md

 an example of the xml response is at http://earthexplorer.usgs.gov/metadata/xml/4923/LC80130292014100LGN00

 #### the three methods
-* method: api  get the value from JSON response.
+* **method**: api  get the value from JSON response.
 The value is held in the JSON response with field name defined in fieldName
-* method: api_browse  the value is the browse url
+* **method**: api_browse  the value is the browse url
-* method: constant value is obtained with the value held in the fieldName in metadata.yaml file
+* **method**: constant value is obtained with the value held in the fieldName in metadata.yaml file

 # running
 there are three main programs.